ELtaker/Railproject/README.md

 - **Location-Based Participation:** Members must be in the same city as the business to participate
 - **Question & Answer Validation:** Customizable questions with answer validation
 - **Geolocation Integration:** Browser-based geolocation with OpenStreetMap reverse geocoding
-- **Scalable Winner Selection:** Random winner selection system with visual arcade claw animation
+- **Interactive Winner Selection:** Engaging arcade claw machine animation with particle effects
+- **Event-Driven Animation System:** Custom event architecture for animation state management
+- **Responsive Animation:** Optimized canvas rendering that adapts to all screen sizes
+- **Accessibility-Enhanced Animations:** ARIA attributes and keyboard navigation for animations
+- **Winner Celebration Effects:** Confetti and visual feedback for winner announcements
 - **Asynchronous Processing:** Background task processing for winner selection with Celery
 - **Business Giveaway Dashboard:** Enhanced interface for businesses to manage their giveaways
 - **Status-Based Filtering:** Filter giveaways by active, upcoming, or ended status